 Four viewers complained about the graphic and repeated imagery of the injuries

 sustained by the victims in view of the programme's pre-watershed start.

 Three complainants noted there was no specific warning about this content in advance of the programme.

-a well-established drama regularly shown before the watershed and that it often contains scenes of surgery.
-However, even taking into account these expectations of the audience, Ofcom considered this material to be unsuitable for children.
+that Casualty is a well-established drama regularly shown before the watershed and that it often contains scenes of surgery.
+However, even taking into account these expectations of the audience, Ofcom considered this material to be unsuitable for

-four separate shots all within one minute, with one shot depicting the injuries in close-up.
-In view of the duration and graphic nature of the injuries shown, the information provided before the programme was not, in Ofcom's opinion, adequate to
+victim in four separate shots all within one minute, with one shot depicting the injuries in close-up.
+In view of the duration and graphic nature of the injuries shown, the information provided before the programme was not, in Ofcom's opinion, adequate

 Bravo is a channel in the entertainment sections of the Sky EPG which broadcasts content aimed at men aged between 18 and 44 years of age.

 Ofcom received a complaint about explicit sex

 and full female nudity in Dangerous Sex Games , a film broadcast on the channel.

 The broadcaster commented that they did not believe the content was equivalent to ‘adult-sex' material.
 While Virgin Media TV acknowledged Dangerous Sex